 Step back in time as you stroll through Ragusa's ancient streets.
 The city's stunning baroque architecture will leave you in awe with its unique charm and beauty.

 The Baroque character of Ragusa dates back to the great earthquake of 1693.
-At that time, much of eastern Sicily was shattered before people's eyes.
+At that time, much of eastern Sicily was shattered as the earth literally opened before people's eyes.
 This went on in Ragusa also.

 However, from the ashes rose an even more fantastic city, a testament to the resilience and spirit of its people.

-Join us on a journey through this enchanting city, where history, art, and gastronomy intertwine to create an experience you will not forget.
+So let's take a look at this enchanting city, where history, art, and gastronomy intertwine to create some unforgettable things you don't experience anywhere else.

 Ragusa's strategic location, nestled between the rugged mountains and the sparkling Mediterranean Sea, has shaped its history and culture.
 They have enabled a successful history as the capital of the region.

-It all went well until a massive earthquake in 1693 destroyed a large part of Eastern Sicily—along with the town of Ragusa.
+The major setback for the town was a massive earthquake in 1693 that destroyed a large part of Eastern Sicily—along with the town of Ragusa.
 As a result of the earthquake, rebuilding began.
 Many of the population moved from the old city (Ragusa Ibla) to the new one (Ragusa Superiore).
-This division is still valid today.

 The city's reconstruction efforts were spearheaded by the renowned architect Rosario Gagliardi, whose masterful designs shaped the Baroque landscape we admire today.